Last updated on: May 2019

-SiteGroud is very clear and transparent with its refund policy, which is hard to come by when you’re dealing with shared hosting providers.
-It offers a 30-day full money back policy, under which you’re eligible to get a full refund for your hosting charges should the service fail to meet your expectations.
+SiteGround is very clear and transparent with its refund policy, which is hard to come by when you’re dealing with shared hosting providers.
+It offers a 30 day money back guarantee, under which you’re eligible to get a full refund for your hosting charges should the service fail to meet your expectations.

 Domain names and renewal charges are not covered under this policy, but only the initial hosting costs.
 Also, cloud and dedicated hosting services, too, do not allow you to request for a refund.

 As for the reseller packages, you will be eligible for a full refund only if you cancel the entire account; refund is not allowed for cancelation of individual accounts.